Nina Dobrev Sensational Dance Moves In Underwear And Top At Bachelorette Party

-Nina Dobrev is really enjoying summer bachelorette parties with tequila and dirty dancing.
+Nina Dobrev is really enjoying summer bachelorette party with tequila and dirty dancing.
 The actress’ BFF Julianne Hough’s bachelorette party was filled with drinks and cheeky girly stuff.

-The Vampire Diaries actress seemed to have enjoyed most of it.
+The Vampire Diaries actress seemed to have enjoyed the most of it.
 In the videos released online, Nina Dobrev is doing a sensational dance in a dim lit pub.

 #VIDEO @ninadobrev et ses amies hier soir pic.twitter.com/qwcqdhRG4O